 b.
 To provide a strategy that establishes housing goals, policies, and programs.

-The City’s Housing Element Serves as an integrated part of the General Plan, and is subject to detailed statutory requirements, including a requirement to be updated every eight years, and a mandatory review by the California Housing and Community Development (HCD).
-The proposed Housing Element Update is an eight-year plan for the 2021-2029 period.
+The City’s Housing Element serves as an integrated part of the General Plan, and is subject to detailed statutory requirements, including a requirement to be updated every eight years, and a mandatory review by the California Housing and Community Development (HCD).
+The proposed Housing Element update is an over eight-year plan for the 2020-2029 period.

 Pursuant to Government Code Section 65583, a housing element is required to consist of an identification and analysis of existing and projected housing needs and a statement of goals, polices, quantified objectives, financial resources, and scheduled programs for the preservation, improvement, and development of housing.
 A housing element is required to contain the following: